easy82/distribute/README.md

 B) Installing on Windows:

-Unzip the arhieve into the directory where LÖVE is installed on your system.
+Unzip the arhieve into the directory where LOVE is installed on your system.
 This is usually at 'C:\Program Files\LOVE'.

 Usage